istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 Running the same request but showing only the header, you will find the response header added during the Authz check `x-add-custom-response-header: added`:

 {{< text bash >}}
-$ kubectl exec -n my-app curly -c curly  -- curl -s -I httpbin/get -H "x-force-authorized: true"
+$ kubectl exec -n my-app curl -c curl  -- curl -s -I httpbin:8000/get -H "x-force-authorized: true"
 {{< /text >}}

 #### Sharing data between filters

 Finally, you can pass data to the following Envoy filters using `dynamic_metadata`.
-This is useful when you want to pass data to another `ext_authz` filter in the change or you want to print it in the application logs.
+This is useful when you want to pass data to another `ext_authz` filter in the chain or you want to print it in the application logs.

 {{< image width="75%"
     link="./opa3.png"